-4. (i) A student from overseas universities must make written application to the Registrar enclosing ---

-(a) such evidence as the Senate may require of academic standing and of any degree obtained at the former university;

-(b) a declaration of identity;

-(c) the prescribed fee.
+- 4. (i) A student from overseas universities must make written application to the Registrar enclosing - - (a) such evidence as the Senate may require of academic standing and of any degree obtained at the former university; - (b) a declaration of identity; - (c) the prescribed fee. - (ii) A student from another University within New Zealand shall - (a) make written application to the Registrar on the prescribed form;

-(ii) A student who transfers from another university within New Zealand will not be required to make a formal application for admission ad eundem or pay any fees.
-After receipt of his record from his former university the Council will advise the student - (a) which subjects have been granted as credits towards the University of Auckland degree, and/or

-(b) the subjects which are to be presented to gain the University of Auckland degree.
+(b) request the Registrar of his former University to forward a copy of his official record to the University of Auckland.